OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 * Partial update for huge entities such as report (i.e. just having the *update* event).
 * Delete events when necessary (i.e. to handle indicators expiration in third party systems for instance).

-Live streams are available in Data > Data sharing > Live streams.
+That's why we've developed the live streams.
+They are available in Data > Data sharing > Live streams.
 As TAXII collections, it is possible to create as many streams as needed using filters.

 ![Streams](assets/streams.png)